-In addition to the Audit Committee and Human Resources Committee, the Board of Directors may appoint ad hoc committees for preparing specific matters.
-Such committees do not have Board-approved rules of procedure and the Board of Directors do not release information on their term, composition, number of meetings or the members’ attendance rates.
+In addition to the Audit Committee and Human Resources Committee, the Board may in individual cases appoint ad hoc committees for the preparation of specific matters.
+Such ad-hoc committees do not have Board-approved charters and the Board does not release information on their term, composition, number of meetings or the members’ attendance rates.

-In addition, the duties of the Audit Committee include preparatory work on the decision on electing the auditor, the evaluation of the independence of the auditor, particularly the provision of related services to the company and carrying out other tasks assigned to it by the Board.
+In addition, the duties of the Audit Committee include preparatory work on the decision on electing the auditor, the evaluation of the independence of the auditor, particularly the provision of related services to the Company and carrying out other tasks assigned to it by the Board.
 Among its other duties, the Audit Committee monitors the efficiency of the system of internal control and risk management, and the audit process.